 But that’s not the last thing you’re going to get.
 I’m also going to send you...

-Special Bonus #4: The Insider Files: The Ultimate Guide To Profiting Off Insider Action
+Special Bonus #4: “The Insider Files: The Ultimate Guide to Profiting off Insider Action”

 [Report graphic]

-This brand new report that I put together goes how I use my Insider Code strategy to profit of upwards of +100% by following insider activity.
-Harvard and MIT researchers conducted a 21-year study that demonstrated that insider buying has consistently beat the overall market.
+This brand-new report that I put together goes over how I use my “Insider’s Code” strategy to make profits upward of 100% by following insider activity.
+Harvard and MIT researchers conducted a 21-year study that demonstrated that insider buying has consistently beaten the overall market.

-It's one of the best indicators you can use to determine when a stock will go up.
+It’s one of the best indicators you can use to determine when a stock will go up.